EvgeniyJeka/Creditto/TESTS_SYSTEM.md

   - container: all tests that can run in docker container

-  -recovery: tests that verify services behaviour after docker container restart and recovery flow
+  - recovery: tests that verify services behaviour after docker container restart and recovery flow

 # 4 How To